PinMeTo/documentation/docs/locator/quick-start.md

 ## What's Needed for Integration

-1. **Contact PinMeTo.** Reach out to your Customer Success Manager or support to request the locator and access to its settings.
+1. **Contact PinMeTo.** Reach out to your Customer Success advisor or support to request the locator and access to its settings.

 2. **Choose where to place the locator.** Discuss